-I started the Art Marketing Project to help fine artists with their marketing, and before that, for about 20 years, I worked in marketing for arts organizations.
+I started the Art Marketing Project to help fine artists with their marketing.
+Before that, I worked in marketing for arts organizations for about 20 years.
 I’ve learned a few things along the way that I’ll share with you now.

 Here are my top takeaways from 20 years of art marketing: